The jwt vmod allows for the manipulation, creation, and verification of JWT and JWS tokens.

 VOID .set_alg(STRING alg)

-Set the signature algorithm on the token.
-This method supports alg
+Set the signature algorithm alg parameter of the token header.
+This

 Arguments: